-For decades, the idea of owning your own home has been one of the biggest parts of living the great American dream.
+For decades, the idea of buying a home has been one of the biggest parts of living the great American dream.
 Recently the nation has seen one of the worst financial periods in recent memory surrounding the housing market.
 Banks were over eager when it came to lending money, especially to those who were less than credit-worthy, which resulted in the bubble collapsing, and the economic crisis that followed.

 Make sure you are ready for home ownership

 Owning a home is a bigger responsibility than many people realize.
 Next to marriage and having children, it is in fact one of the biggest commitments anyone can make in their lifetime.
 Before you jump into any decision this major, it is important you realize exactly what you are signing up for.

 There are also many different aspects involved in the process for buying a home.
 The process can be long and at times frustrating, and you should research the steps so that you can avoid much of the unexpected surprises that accompany the purchase process.